Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Introduction

-\emph{Paper Organization:} The rest of the paper is organized as follows.
-We first present the system model and problem formulation in Section \ref{system_model}.
-Then, the MM optimization method and C-HYBF design are presented in Sections \ref{simplificazione_problem} and \ref{Centralized_HYBF}, respectively.
-Section \ref{Distributed_HYBF} presents the P$\&$D-HYBF design based on cooperation.
-Finally, Sections \ref{simulazioni} and \ref{conclusioni} present the simulation results and conclusions, respectively.
+\emph{Organization:} The rest of the paper is organized as follows: We first present the system model and problem formulation in Section \ref{system_model}, and the MM method is presented in Section \ref{simplificazione_problem}.
+Sections \ref{Centralized_HYBF} and \ref{Distributed_HYBF} present the C-HYBF scheme and the P$\&$D-HYBF designs, respectively.
+Finally, Sections \ref{simulazioni} and \ref{conclusioni} discuss the simulation results and conclusions, respectively.